 Both operating and finance leases result in a right-of-use asset and a lease liability.
 The subsequent accounting for the two types of leases will be different (a topic we’ll cover in my next lease post).

-Are there any leases that will not result in a right-of-use and lease liability.
+Are there any leases that will not result in a right-of-use asset and a lease liability?
 Yes, those with terms of twelve months or less.

 Companies do have the option to not capitalize a lease of 12 months or less.
 To do so, the company must make an accounting policy election (by class of the underlying leased asset).
-Companies who use this election will recognize lease expenses on a straight-line basis, and no right of use asset or lease liability will be recorded.
-If, however, the terms of the short-term lease change, the agreement could become one in which the lease is capitalized, for example, the lessee can exercise a purchase option or the lease term extends to beyond twelve months.
-(Expect to see plenty of leases with lives of twelve months or less.)
+Companies that use the election will recognize lease expenses on a straight-line basis, and no right of use asset or lease liability will be recorded.
+If, however, the terms of the short-term lease change, the agreement could become one in which the lease is capitalized–for example, if the lease term changes to greater than twelve months.
+(Expect to see plenty of leases terms of twelve months or less.)